-You will require this certificate of you intend to carry out bush fire hazard reduction work on private land that involves burning on bush fire prone land or could:
+You will require this certificate of you intend to carry out bush fire hazard reduction work on private land that involves burning on bush fire prone land or could either:

 Bush fire hazard reduction work can involve clearing vegetation by hand, mechanical means or burning.